 There is a Computer Science option in the first year of the Natural Sciences Tripos, counting as one quarter of the year's work.
-Students taking this option attend all the lectures and practicals for Paper 1.
+Students taking this option should take the pre-arrival course and attend all the lectures and practicals for Paper 1.